Trade Wars

 - Contact Counselor: Speak with your school counselor about participating in TRADE WARS

 - Submit Waiver: Complete and submit required waiver form with appropriate signatures.
-Email octc.tradewars@kctcs.edu to request a PDF fillable version of the waiver form.
+Email octc.tradewars@kctcs.edu to request a PDF fill-able version of the waiver form.

 Registration Form